sdurandeu/todomvc-aspnet/README.md

 ### Frameworks
 The solution is using:
+* Created with Visual Studio 2015
 * ASP.NET MVC + ASP.NET Web API 2
 * LocalDB SQL Database for storing users and lists
 * Angular.js
 * Bootstrap 3
-* Created with Visual Studio 2015
+* Font Awesome
+* Social Buttons for Bootstrap (http://lipis.github.io/bootstrap-social/)

 ### How to run the solution
 1. Open TodoApp.sln using Visual Studio 2013/2015.